Dharmik3/cpp-modules/README.md

 5. Create a new Pull Request

-All Problem(questions) list in "index.pdf" file.
+All Problem(questions) list is in "index.pdf" file.

 You can download zip file or you can clone all practicals in your loacl computer.